Avro

 ValueError

-If the Spark version is less than 3.x or if neither avroSchema nor avroSchemaUrl are defined.
+If neither avroSchema nor avroSchemaUrl are defined.

 ImportError